jumpingjoy/watchnationpro/apple-watch-6-review.md

 ###  Apple Watch Series 6 Review: Smart Features Used Daily

-{% include image.html img="apple-watch-series-6-quick-feature-check.jpg" alt="Alt for image" caption="
+{% include image.html img="apple-watch-series-6-quick-feature-check.jpg" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}
-apple-watch-series-6-quick-feature-check" align="center" %}

 We can have a look at the smart features that is used very frequently on a daily basis in a smartwatch.